 If you’re heading to Jungle Island there are a few essentials that you absolutely must bring with you.

 Make sure you bring plenty of quarters because there are various areas around the park where you can feed the animals and birds.
-The feeders all take quarters and if you have children this is certainly not the type of activity you’ll want to skip.
+The feeders all take quarters and your kids will most definitely want to take advantage of the opportunity to interact with various animals in this way.

-Most families spend hours at Jungle Island, so it’s always good to bring a water bottle with you to stay hydrated, or purchase a bottle from one of the concession stands.
+Most families spend hours at Jungle Island, so it’s always good to bring a water bottle with you to stay hydrated.
+If you don’t mind the additional cost, you can also purchase a bottle of water from one of the concession stands.

-Jungle Island is filled with beautiful sights, which means you’ll want to take various photos during your visit.
-Bring a camera or camera phone with you so that you and your family can pose for some memorable photos.
+Jungle Island is filled with beautiful sights, which means you’ll want to take plenty of photos during your visit.
+Bring a camera or camera phone with you so that you and your family can pose for some memorable pictures.

 If you plan on visiting Parrot’s Cove and enjoying the beach or water park you should wear your bathing suit to the park and bring a change of clothes.
 You may also want to bring a towel so that you can dry off if you get wet.

 Jungle Island has three different shows throughout the day that will introduce you to some of the most amazing animals, reptiles, and birds from around the world.